-The Surfers Riverwalk is a nine kilometre network of pathways along the foreshores of the Nerang River and Little Tallebudgera Creek.
+A nine-kilometre network of pathways along the foreshores of the Nerang River and Little Tallebudgera Creek.

-Improved pathways have recently been constructed along:
+New and improved pathways have recently been constructed along: